Current Role: Director of Early Learning, City of Seattle

 Teach For America Alumni: New York 1991

-Monica Liang-Aguirre is currently the Deputy Chief of Early Childhood Education for the City of Seattle.
+Monica Liang-Aguirre is currently the Director of Early Learning for the City of Seattle.
 As part of the Fellowship, Monica was the Deputy Chief for Early Childhood Planning for Washington, D.C., Public Schools (DCPS).
 Monica served DCPS from 2008 to 2014 as the Principal of Oyster-Adams Bilingual School, a PK-8 school, where she managed a staff of 100 and a budget of $7.8 million.
 In 2010, Oyster-Adams was a recipient of the Together Everyone Achieves More (TEAM) Award for dramatic student achievement gains and was deemed a “Rewards” school in 2012 and 2013.
 Prior to this role, Monica was the Executive Director of the Advancement of Girls’ Education Scholarship Fund (AGE) and a principal of a community charter school in Arizona.